The Personal Wellbeing programme of study caters for the needs of today’s students and is regularly updated to reflect these needs.

 Both parents and carers and guardians have the right to withdraw pupils from sex education (but not Relationships or Health Education.
 Parents have the right to request that their child be withdrawn from some or all of sex education delivered as part of statutory RSE.
 Please get in contact with the school if you have any further enquiries.

-Miss C Clarke is the Personal Wellbeing co-ordinator and it is taught by a range of staff.
+Miss N Sandison is the Personal Wellbeing co-ordinator and it is taught by a range of staff.